peterlacko/gooddata-ui/docs/glossary.md

 ## G

-**gdc-catalog-export** is a GoodData UI SDK tool for exporting a list of catalog items and date datasets from a GoodData project.
+**gdc-catalog-export** is a GoodData.UI tool for exporting a list of catalog items and date datasets from a GoodData project.
 See [gdc-catalog-export](gdc-catalog-export.md).

 ## K

-**KPI \(Key Performance Indicator\)** is a type of performance measurement that evaluate a person's or organization's success in a particular activity.
+**KPI \(Key Performance Indicator\)** is a type of performance measurement that evaluates a person's or organization's success in a particular activity.
 See [KPI Dashboards](https://help.gooddata.com/display/doc/KPI+Dashboards).

 ## M